 University Health Services Building

-Connected to the Kentucky Clinic, the University Health Services Building is home to both student and employee health for the University of Kentucky but also located on the third floor of this newly completed building (opened 2008) is the space where residents from both Med-Peds and Internal Medicine residency programs see patients in their continuity clinics.
+Connected to the Kentucky Clinic, the University Health Services building is home to both student and employee health for the University of Kentucky.
+Also located on the third floor is the space where residents from both med-peds and internal medicine residency programs see patients in their continuity clinics.

 Polk Dalton Clinic